What personal information do we collect?

 - Disclose personal information if required by law, in connection with any legal proceedings or prospective legal proceedings, and to establish, exercise or defend Deaf Connect’s legal rights.

-- Provide information to quality auditing bodies (written consent will be obtained from you for this purpose).
+- Provide information to quality auditing bodies.

 Deaf Connect will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
 All personal information you provide is stored on our secure servers.